About the Journal

 • cultivate a culture of research among educators;

 • disseminate research findings;

 • foster cooperation and collaboration with scholars and researchers in education regionally and internationally.

 Peer Review Policy

-When a paper is submitted to the Namibia CPD Journal for Educators (NCPDJE) office, it is reviewed by the chief editor, editor and assistant editor for a general check of the paper’s suitability and evaluation of the paper’s uniqueness and originality, importance and impact, its logic, style, length and clarity of presentation, and its completeness of references.
-If it is judged suitable for this publication, it is then sent to independent reviewers for double blind peer review.
+When a paper is submitted to the Namibia CPD Journal for Educators (NCPDJE) office, it is reviewed by the co-editors for a general check of the paper’s suitability and evaluation of the paper’s uniqueness and originality, importance and impact, its logic, style, length and clarity of presentation, and its completeness of references.
+If it is judged suitable for this publication, it is then sent to independent reviewers for blind peer review.

 Articles submitted to the journal must be unpublished work, which are not under review in any other conference or academic journal.
 Authors submitting articles for publication warrant that the work is not an infringement of any existing copyright and will indemnify the publisher against any breach of such warranty.
 Please note that all accepted papers for this journal are subject to originality checking.
 To avoid potential problems, please ensure that all citations and sources are fully disclosed at the point of submission.
 The editor may check for plagiarism to ensure the originality of submissions received.